squizzdotcom/ecommerce-standards-documents-webservice-template/README.md

 ## ESD Webservice Template Class Structure
 The webservice has been broken down into the following classes
 ### ESDWebServiceRunner.cs
+This class contains the main entry point into the webservice application.
+It is in charge of configuring, starting and running the ESD webservice.

 ### ESDWebServiceController.cs
+This class is called whenever a HTTP request comes into the webservice that a matching endpoint needs to process.
+For each request the webservice creates an instance of the class to handle the request.

 ### ESDWebServiceSettings.cs
+### ESDWebServiceContants.cs
+### GZIP Classes

 ## Notes For Implementation Of the Webservice In A Production Environment